Julianne Moore Takes Part In Guinness World Record Attempt, And Why Eddie Redmayne Says She Is ‘Amazing’

 — SMART Devices Kenya (@smartdeviceske) November 10, 2016

-Savage Grace was based on a real life incident, and it revolved around the relationship of socialite Barbara Daly Baekeland and her gay son.
+Savage Grace was based on a real-life incident, and it revolved around the relationship of socialite Barbara Daly Baekeland and her gay son.
 Julianne Moore played the role of the mother with Eddie Redmayne playing her son, who ultimately murders her.
-Savage Grace was released in 2007, when Redmayne had yet to rise to prominence, and the Hannibal star was already an illustrious actress.
+Savage Grace was released in 2007 when Redmayne had yet to rise to prominence, and the Hannibal star was already an illustrious actress.

 Even though he was a young, relatively inexperienced actor at the time, Redmayne found that he felt very comfortable while acting alongside Julianne Moore due to her friendliness and sense of humor.